J74 AuNetTools - A tool set for audio/MIDI/sync network communication in Ableton Live

 Get J74 AuNetTools

-The J74 AuNetTools set is available at $8 (USD) and includes Ableton Live M4L devices (requires Max for Live licence), standalones (for both Windows and Mac OS systems) and source Max patches.
+The J74 AuNetTools set is available at 8 EURO (excl.
+VAT) and includes Ableton Live M4L devices (requires Max for Live licence), standalones (for both Windows and Mac OS systems) and source Max patches.
 It can be purchased using the buy button below.
-Once your order will be completed you will get a download link through the Paypal confirmation page.
+Once your order will be completed you will get a download link from the Paypal confirmation page.
+An email with a link to the download will be also sent to you separately, within 24 hours from the purchase.

 Requirements, Specifications and Documentation